How to Make Clay Beads & Charms for Selling — Easy Step-by-Step Guide

 3. 3

-For beads: Roll a small piece of clay into a ball of your desired size.
+For beads: Take a small piece of conditioned clay and roll it between your palms to form a perfectly smooth ball of your desired size, aiming for consistency if making a set.

-Step 3: For beads: Roll a small piece of clay into a ball of your desired size.
+Step 3: For beads: Take a small piece of conditioned clay and roll it between your palms

 4. 4

-For beads: Gently press the ball onto the tip of a knitting needle or skewer to create a hole.
+For beads: Gently press the ball onto the tip of a knitting needle, skewer, or toothpick to create a clean, centered hole, ensuring the tool goes all the way through without distorting the bead's shape.

 5. 5